iamfromhe1l/toDoAppWithDatabase/README.md

-Шnsert your username and password into the file index.js
+Insert your username and password into the file index.js